allegro/allegro.tech/_posts/2017-03-03-hermes-max-rate.md

 handling that subscription.

 That seems like a good idea at first, but the traffic is not equally distributed at all times.
-There are two situations where it's not true.
+There are two situations where it’s not true.
 One of them happens occasionally, the second one can hold for months!

-First, let's consider lagging Kafka partitions.
-We'd like to consume the lag more aggressively, using as much of the remaining *subscription rate limit* as we can.
+First, let’s consider lagging Kafka partitions.
+We’d like to consume the lag more aggressively, using as much of the remaining *subscription rate limit* as we can.
-Unfortunately, even if the other `N - 1` consumers are not using their share to full extent, we can't go beyond `limit / N`.
+Unfortunately, even if the other `N - 1` consumers are not using their share to full extent, we can’t go beyond `limit / N`.

 Why do partitions lag?
-For instance Kafka brokers rebalance themselves, which causes some partitions' consumers to wait a while.
+For instance Kafka brokers rebalance themselves, which causes some partitions’ consumers to wait a while.
 Hermes consumer handling some partitions can crash and the lag grows.
-And that's not the whole list.
+And that’s not the whole list.

 Second, we need to keep the rate limit across all DCs, as our subscribers can for instance just choose to run in a single DC.
 Or perhaps writes just happen in one data center, in an active–fallback setup.
-Consider that the subscriber expects up to `1000 msgs/s` and you're running *dc1* as the active one, handling `800 msgs/s` at peak time. *dc2* is not receiving any messages.
-With one consumer per DC, you're limited to `500 msgs/s` and the lag grows until the incoming rate falls and you can catch up.
+Consider that the subscriber expects up to `1000 msgs/s` and you’re running *dc1* as the active one, handling `800 msgs/s` at peak time. *dc2* is not receiving any messages.
+With one consumer per DC, you’re limited to `500 msgs/s` and the lag grows until the incoming rate falls and you can catch up.

 Why not just set the total rate limit higher if we know this happens?
 The number provided comes from load testing service instances.
 If we set it above that level, in a scenario, where production rate is higher than the limit